SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 are value types.

 Swift structures are also value types.
-This means that any structs you create – and any value types they have as properties – will always be copied when they are passed around.
+This means that any instances you create from your own structures – and any value types they have as properties – will always be copied when they are passed around.

 For example, using the ``Size`` structure from above:

-.. testcode:: classesAndStructs
+.. testcode:: classesAndStructures

     (swift) let iPhone4 = Size(width: 640.0, height: 960.0)
     // iPhone4 : Size = Size(640.0, 960.0)